WKVG (FM): HD radio

 WKVG's HD4 subchannel broadcast a Regional Mexican format branded as "Poder 102.9" and fed FM translator W275BJ at 102.9 MHz in Greenville until November 2023.
 Poder was previously heard on HD2 and on the FM translator at 96.9 MHz.
-Following the sale of WGTK-FM to EMF, the Poder format moved to WROQ’s HD3 subchannel while also remaining on the 102.9 translator.
+Following the sale of WGTK-FM to EMF, the Poder format moved to WROQ’s HD3 subchannel while also remaining on the 102.9 translator until 2025.